 In order to help players who are stuck the PlayStation version, unlike the PC version, has built in cheats.

-In late 1999 the Nintendo 64 port of C&C was released, created by Looking Glass Studios.
-The main attraction of C&C for the Nintendo 64 is the 3D graphics and as such being the first C&C game to have units rendered in 3D.
+Created by Looking Glass Studios, the main attraction of C&C for the Nintendo 64 is the 3D graphics.
+Making this version the first C&C game with 3D models rendered in real-time.
 Like the Saturn version the Nintendo 64 did not get the Covert Operations, however like the PlayStation version it has unique "special ops" missions created for the Nintendo 64.
 Due to the constrains of a Nintendo 64 cartridge the game does not include full motion video cutscenes or any recorded music instead relying on mission briefings with still imagery and MIDI renditions of the music.